MatejGomboc/gas-cloud-physics-toy-model/README.md

 ## 🎯 The Setup

-Imagine a giant, extremely thin ball of hydrogen gas floating in vacuum:
+Imagine a giant, extremely thin ball of hydrogen gas floating in a vacuum:

 | Parameter | Value |
 |-----------|-------|